What To Do If You Are Stopped By The Police?

 If an officer asks you whether you have been drinking, unless the honest answer to that question is “no”, you should say that you do not wish to make any statements without your lawyer.
 If an officer asks you if he can search your person or your car, your response should simply be: “Officer, I mean no disrespect, but if I’m free to leave I want to do so now and if I’m not I want my attorney now.
 I do not wish to make any statements without my attorney present and I do not consent to any search of my person or vehicle without first consulting with my attorney.”

-At the earliest possible opportunity you should then give us a call here at Kurtz & Blum.
+At the earliest possible opportunity you should then give us a call here at Kurtz & Blum, PLLC.
 Together we can discuss what happened and what needs to be done.
-At Kurtz & Blum, we're in your corner.
+Kurtz & Blum, PLLC, we’re in your corner.

 Our traffic attorneys help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Morrisville, New Hope, Holly Springs, Wendell, Knightdale, Cary, Apex, Zebulon, Raleigh, Rolesville, Fuquay-Varina, Wake Forest and Garner.